DavidGuere/MyWebpage/README.md

 ## Features

--Responsive design for computers, tablets and phones.
+- Responsive design for computers, tablets and phones.
--Video buttons.
+- Video buttons.
--Randomly generated semi-intelligent grid for photos that takes into account the orientation of the picture.
+- Randomly generated semi-intelligent grid for photos that takes into account the orientation of the picture.